Simon-Brandt/ShellArgparser/docs/reference/environment_variables/environment_variables.md

 - ***Type:*** *bool* (Boolean)
 - ***Allowed values:*** `true` and `false`
 - ***Default value:*** `false`
 - ***Description:*** Whether to check if the Argparser environment variables accord to their definition.
-Again, this may only need to only be turned on (set to `true`) for testing purposes, while in production environments, keeping it deactivated saves some (minimal) computation time.
+Again, this may only need to be turned on (set to `true`) for testing purposes, while in production environments, keeping it deactivated saves some (minimal) computation time.
 Still, if the user can modify the environment variables at some point (not recommended as it may lead to code injection!), you should activate it.

 #### 8.4.17. `ARGPARSER_CONFIG_FILE`